Increase your employability skills and get work experience while studying

 You'll use skills gained on your degree such as working independently, identifying key deliverables, project planning and critical thinking.
 This is a great module to take if you don't do a placement year.

-As a student on our Dental courses, you'll train in practical teams in modern clinical facilities that replicate those in NHS dental practices.
+If you're a student on our Dental courses, you'll train in practical teams in modern clinical facilities that replicate those in NHS dental practices.
 You'll apply this training in our Dental Academy and Dental Clinic where you'll provide dental care and oral health promotions to patients from the University and the local community.

 I am able to put what I learn in theory into practice with the Legal Clinic.
 Also, I love interacting with clients.